 Board of Directors – appointment and removal of chairman and other non-executive directors

-The Board of Governors at a general meeting of the Board of Governors shall appoint or remove the chairman of the trust and the other non-executive directors.
+The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the chairman of the trust and the other non-executive directors.

-Removal of the chairman or another non-executive director shall require the approval of three-quarters of the members of the Board of Governors.
+Removal of the chairman or another non-executive director shall require the approval of three-quarters of the members of the Council of Governors.

-The initial chairman and the initial non-executive directors are to be appointed in accordance with paragraph 23 below.
+The initial chairman and the initial non-executive directors are to be appointed in accordance with paragraph 29 below.